-The COVID-19 pandemic has drastically touched every sphere of the economy and has transformed the existing working style in the Indian sub-continent as the government has temporarily closed all forms of industry ranging from manufacturing to educational institutions in an attempt to contain the spread of the COVID-19 pandemic.
+The COVID-19 pandemic has drastically touched every sphere of the economy.
+It has transformed the existing working style in the Indian sub-continent as the government has temporarily closed all forms of industry, ranging from manufacturing to educational institutions, effort to stop the COVID-19 epidemic from spreading.
 As a result, the way of employment has changed dramatically, with the distinctive rise of the remote working format in the country.
-Even, in the education sector teaching is undertaken remotely and on digital platforms.
-In addition, favourable government initiative towards the adoption of online education platforms is anticipated to propels growth opportunities in the coming years.
-For instance, recently, the Ministry of Human Resource Development (HRD) shared various free digital e-Learning platforms that students capitalize on to continue their learning during COVID-19 based school closures.
-Besides, due to the pandemic video conferencing is widely adopted in all forms of industry as a platform of interaction after the restriction in social gathering and work from home measures were lifted in the country.
-Many new players have also entered the market to tap the growing market for such platforms, for instance, in July 2020, Reliance Jio Infocomm Ltd launched its video conferencing service JioMeet that free to use, after it arrived in the market.
-Airtel also launched the video conferencing app BlueJeans in July itself to compete with the existing rivals in the industry.
-Furthermore, domestic players are raising capital to engage in the ongoing competition in the videoconferencing industry that is a sign of the stable and high growth potential of the domestic market.
-For instance, in September 2020, Kochi-based Skyislimit Technologies, video-conferencing platform Fokuz, a US$2 million angel investment from a US-based healthcare and manufacturing company.
+Even in the education sector, teaching is undertaken remotely and on digital platforms.
+In addition, favourable government initiative toward adopting online education platforms is anticipated to propel growth opportunities in the coming years.
+For instance, recently, the Ministry of Human Resource Development (HRD) shared various free digital e-Learning platforms that students capitalize on to continue learning during COVID-19-based school closures.
+Besides, due to the pandemic, video conferencing has been widely adopted in all forms of industry as a platform of interaction after the restriction on social gatherings and work-from-home measures were lifted in the country.
+Many new players have also entered the market to tap the growing market for such platforms; for instance, in July 2020, Reliance Jio Infocomm Ltd launched its video conferencing service JioMeet which would be free to use after it arrived in the market.
+Airtel also launched the video conferencing app BlueJeans in July to compete with the existing rivals in the industry.
+Furthermore, domestic players are raising capital to engage in the ongoing competition in the video conferencing industry, which is a sign of the stable and high growth potential of the domestic market.
+For instance, in September 2020, Kochi-based Skyislimit Technologies, video-conferencing platform Fokuz, had a US$2 million angel investment from a US-based healthcare and manufacturing company.